 D. Allow development consistent with a specific subarea plan adopted by the appropriate jurisdiction.

 Administrative adjustments of development standards shall be processed under Type (2) review for Class (1) and (2) uses, and under Type (3) review for Class (3) uses.

+Administrative adjustments of development standards for signs in Chapter 15.08 shall be processed under Type (2) review.

 The administrative official shall not have the authority to reduce the site design requirements for minimum lot size, building height, or subdivision requirements set forth in YMC 15.05.030 and Table 5-2; except as provided below: